 The above back-of-the-envelope calculation is indicative of what can be achieved.
-For proposals, observer should use the much more accurate on-line Observation Time Estimator (OTE) found on the ISOC web site http://integral.esa.int, as it is the means by which ISOC performs this type of calculation when assessing the technical feasibility of a proposed observation.
+For proposals, observer should use the much more accurate on-line Observation Time Estimator (OTE) found on the INTEGRAL web site under Observation Tools, as it is the means by which ISOC performs this type of calculation when assessing the technical feasibility of a proposed observation.